iak-id/iak-api-developer-docs/docs/faq.md

 ## Change Account

+---

 Q: Can I change phone number?

 A: No, you can [register](https://developer.mobilepulsa.net/signin#signup) again if you want change your phone number.

+---

+Q: Can I change email?

+A: Yes, you can contact us at [techsupport@mobilepulsa.com](mailto:techsupport@mobilepulsa.com) to send letter of request.

+---